NLnetLabs/incremental-deleg/draft-homburg-deleg.md

   In legacy delegations, this name is the same as the name of the subzone to which the delegation refers.
   Delegations described in this document are provided with a different name than the zone that is delegated to.

+Deleg query:
+: An explicit query for IDELEG RRset at the delegating name as used for extensible delegations.

 Delegation point:
 : The location in the delegating zone where the RRs are provided that make up the delegation.
   In legacy delegations, this is the parent side of the zone cut and has the same name as the subzone.
-  With incremental deleg, this is the location given by the delegating name.
+  With deleg, this is the location given by the delegating name.

 Triggering query:
 : The query on which resolution a recursive resolver is working.